ethanjli/ublue-forklift-sysext-demo/README.md

 You will need to download the latest version of the installer ISO.
 To do so, go to
 <https://github.com/ethanjli/ublue-forklift-sysext-demo/actions>, click on the most recent workflow
-run which completed successfully, and download the `ublue-forklift-sysext-demo-latest.zip` artifact from it (the download should be ~2.8 GB).
-The ZIP file contains the installer ISO file; you should extract the ISO file, create a new VM with it, and go through the installer; make sure to create a user for yourself.
+run which completed successfully, and download the `ublue-forklift-sysext-demo-latest.zip` artifact from it (the download should be ~3 GB).
+The ZIP file contains the installer ISO file; you should extract the ISO file, create a new VM with it, and proceed through the installer.

-After you finish installation, restart the VM, and log in, then you should run (without `sudo`!):
+After you finish installation, restart the VM, and log in, then you should run (**without** `sudo`!):

 ```
 just-setup-forklift-staging